arthurcgusmao/eeg-grasp-and-lift/capstone_proposal.md

 Lots of models can be found at [the Kaggle competition webpage](https://www.kaggle.com/c/grasp-and-lift-eeg-detection/leaderboard).
 From there, we can see that the best results are around 0.98 for the mean columnwise area under receiver operating characteristic curve.

 Since in this project we intend to use deep neural networks as the model of adoption, it will be interesting to compare the result both with similar and different models.
-............(see kernels at kaggle that use both NNs and not NNs and mention them here)..............
+From the competition's webpage, we see models that use neural networks, such as [this one](https://www.kaggle.com/bitsofbits/naive-nnet), for instance, and models that use other methods, such as [this model based on SVMs](https://www.kaggle.com/karma86/rf-lda-lr-v2-1) and [this model based on a mixture of classifiers](https://www.kaggle.com/mostafafr/rf-lda-lr-v2-1).

 ### Evaluation Metrics